A Foodies Guide to Japanese Mushroom Varieties and Cooking Techniques

 #4 Nameko

-This unique, orange mushroom, grows in small clusters and has an interesting, gelatinous coating on its cap – which is practically tasteless.
-Nameko mushrooms have a chewy texture and mild, nutty flavours, which add to their popularity, although some might not appreciate the slimy texture on the caps of these mushrooms.
+This unique, orange mushroom, grows in small clusters.
+It has an interesting, gelatinous coating on its cap – which is practically tasteless.
+Nameko mushrooms have a chewy texture and mild, nutty flavours, which add to their popularity.
+That said, some might not appreciate the slimy texture on the caps of these mushrooms.
 Nonetheless, nameko mushrooms act as a thickener in soups and noodles, especially miso soup.

 Nameko Japanese mushrooms